mistakemp4/neocities/src/data/blog/Minecraft Movie Review. A Fun Kids Movie Despite Its Flaws.md

 ---
 title: Minecraft Movie Review.
-A Fun Kids Movie Despite Its Flaws;
+A Fun Kids Movie Despite Its Flaws
 description: I liked it, even with all of its flaws.
 If you go into it just thinking it's a fun kids movie, you'll probably enjoy it too.
 I've been playing Minecraft since 2015, so I’m a long-time fan.
-It’s...
+It’s..
-date: April 10, 2025
+date: April 10, 202
 previewImage: /assets/minecraft-movie.jpg
 ---